pievos101/GNN-SubNet/README.md

 ## https://www.biorxiv.org/content/10.1101/2022.01.12.475995v1

+Note, a python package is under development.
+See the python-package branch.

+Meanwhile, you can follow the following steps to get GNN-SubNet running.

 The main file is called 'OMICS_workflow.py'.
 Within that python file you find the function 'load_OMICS_dataset()'.
 It expects the PPI network as an input, the feature matrices, as well as the outcome class.
 The input needs to be adjusted by the user.